• Buy From Us

 #7.
 Be Empathetic:

-It’s necessary to show or have empathy towards your partners.
+It’s necessary to show empathy towards your partners.
 Never put pressure on them.
 Be caring and considerate towards their feelings.
 Ensure you stick to the rules you make to avoid hurting one another.

 Non Monogamous Dating